No, no, no, no, no I’m not talking about the latest 3D animated movie.

 You can use a formula like this (from cell B5 of the summary sheet):

+Download the workbook used in this example.
 Note: The workbook download is a .xlsx file.
 If your browser changes the file extension to a .zip or .xml then you will need to replace it with .xlsx before saving the file.

 How this formula works